regine/meltmodel/README.md

   At the command prompt, type

           $ jekyll build --watch

+  Jekyll will now run indefinitely, regenerating the webpage each time you save changes to the source.
+To stop Jekyll: type ```Ctl-c``` in the terminal window in which Jekyll is running.

   * While one can open the generated HTML files and preview them in a browser, it's a better idea to preview them by having a